inside, overlaps, touches occlusion queries

 else : X.

-This example demonstrates the result of the touches occlusion query on shapes of one shape tree (intra occlusion).
-As there is no label given, the occlusion query will test against automatically generated occluder shapes: the closed geometries on which the component split is applied.
-Note that each occlusion query does not consider predecessor occluder shapes, namely the component split volume that a Tile originates from.
-The leaf shapes constructed in the component split and in the conditional false case are not considered as they do not form a closed geometry.
+This example demonstrates the result of the touches occlusion query on shapes of one shape tree, using intra occlusion.
+Since no label is given, the query tests against automatically generated occluder shapes: the closed geometries on which the component split is applied.
+Each occlusion query ignores predecessor occluder shapes, namely the component split volume a tile originates from.
+Leaf shapes constructed in the component split and in the conditional false case are not considered because they do not form a closed geometry.

 Inter occlusion